 Best Husqvarna Battery-Powered Lawn Mower

-Husqvarna launched a 20-inch commercial-grade 3-in-1 battery-powered self-propelled lawn mower with an aluminum deck and front bar to protect the battery/motor housing.
+The Husqvarna 20-inch self-propelled lawn mower features a commercial-grade aluminum deck as well as a front bar to protect the battery/motor housing.
 The W520i notably is compatible with a battery backpack.
-It doesn’t fit as cleanly as Makita’s ConnectX since you still need to run an adapter into the battery slots, but it does take the weight off of your back and keep you from being tethered.
-It also has a higher than normal cutting range that tops out at 4.5 inches.
+It doesn’t fit as cleanly as the Makita ConnectX mower since you still need to run an adapter into the battery slots, but it does take the weight off of your back and keep you from being tethered.
+It also has a higher-than-normal cutting range that tops out at 4.5 inches.

 Best Kobalt Battery-Powered Lawn Mower

 Kobalt is quietly still making excellent battery-powered lawn mowers and the 80V line is where its performance peaks.
-The most recent is a 21-inch rear-wheel-drive system with an upgrade to the handle system that makes folding it forward for vertical storage easier.
-In addition to its excellent cutting power, Kobalt also makes efficient use of its batteries, running up 60 minutes with a 6.0Ah battery.
+The Kobalt 80V 21-inch mower (a rear-wheel-drive system) sports an upgrade to the handle system that makes folding it forward for vertical storage easier.
+In addition to its excellent cutting power, Kobalt also makes efficient use of its batteries, running up to 60 minutes with a 6.0Ah battery.
 Plus, its high 4 1/8-inch top cutting height is great for tall grass species and reclaiming neglected areas.

 If Makita’s ConnectX lawn mower is a little too high-priced for your budget, give the Makita XML08 lawn mower a shot.
 It has a very similar commercial-grade build and feature set while running on the 18V X2 (36V) system that’s compatible with Makita’s largest line of OPE and power tools.
 With room onboard for four batteries, you can still cover a decent area.
-Even better, at the time we’re writing this, the four-battery kit is less expensive than the bare tool!
+Oddly, it’s not uncommon for the four-battery kit to be priced less than the bare tool.

-Price: $699 with four 5.0Ah batteries and dual-port rapid charger
+Price: $899 (look for discounts) with four 5.0Ah batteries and dual-port rapid charger

 Best Milwaukee Battery-Powered Lawn Mower